 Until recently many of those with vision problems such as severe astigmatism, irregular corneas or keratoconus either could not be fitted with contact lenses,got limited results or were forced to wear uncomfortable or only partially effective lenses.
 Contact lenses have been around for many years.
 So has the automobile, but modern cars are much better and safer than early autos, which were for the intrepid, wealthy and mechanically inclined.
-As in the auto world the contact lens world now has many technologies which greatly improve on older solutions.
+As in the auto world, the contact lens world now has many technologies that greatly improve on older solutions.

 What’s New in Contact Lens Technology?

-For many previously problematic conditions specialty custom contact lenses are now available.
+For many previously problematic conditions, specialty custom contact lenses are now available.
 They require expert diagnosis and fitting, which is a vital part of the vision health services performed by Eye Care Center of Colorado Springs.
 Keratoconus, a relatively common eye disease, involves thinning and steepening of the cornea.
 The cornea is crucial to visual focus, and irregularity of the cornea causes blurred vision and distortion.
 Mild forms of keratoconus may be helped with properly designed and fitted glasses or soft contact lenses.
 Progressive forms of the condition require something newer and more effective.
 Highly irregular corneas are caused by a number of things, including keratoconus, pellucid marginal degeneration and post-surgical conditions which can sometimes arise from radial keratotomy and Lasik surgery.

 Recent innovations in soft lenses such as the Kerasoft™ IC, newer types of rigid gas permeable contact lenses, hybrid contacts and scleral lenses are great improvements over older treatments.
 Eye Care Center of Colorado Springs is the first and only provider in Southern Colorado to offer Kerasoft™ IC.
-Kerasoft™ IC is a new and life-changing lens for management of keratoconus and irregular corneas.
+Kerasoft™ IC is a new and life-changing lens for the management of keratoconus and irregular corneas.

 - SynergEyes A is a hybrid contact lens, FDA-cleared and specifically designed for patients with high astigmatism, irregular corneas or early-stage keratoconus.
-SynergEyes A hybrid lens technology give clearer vision without the potential discomfort of hard contact lenses.
+SynergEyes A hybrid lens technology gives clearer vision without the potential discomfort of hard contact lenses.

 - SynergEyes KC is the first hybrid contact lens with FDA clearance which is specifically designed for keratoconus patients.